 Eligible rollover distribution; 20% withholding.
 If an eligible rollover distribution is paid directly to an eligible retirement plan in a direct rollover, do not withhold federal income tax.
 If any part of an eligible rollover distribution is not a direct rollover, you must withhold 20% of the part that is paid to the recipient and includible in gross income.
 This includes the earnings portion of any nonqualified designated Roth account distribution that is not directly rolled over.
 The recipient cannot claim exemption from the 20% withholding but may ask to have additional amounts withheld on Form W-4P, Withholding Certificate for Pension or Annuity Payments.
 If the recipient is not asking that additional amounts be withheld, Form W-4P is not required for an eligible rollover distribution because 20% withholding is mandatory.
-If a 2009 RMD is distributed between January 1, 2010, and April 1, 2010 (for example, to a participant who turned 701/2 in 2009 but delayed taking the 2009 RMD until April 1, 2010), the mandatory 20% withholding applies to that distribution unless it is not an eligible rollover distribution for some other reason.
-See Notice 2009-82, available at www.irs.gov/irb/2009-41 IRB/ar12.html.

 Employer securities and plan loan offset amounts that are part of an eligible rollover distribution must be included in the amount multiplied by 20%.
 However, the actual amount to be withheld cannot be more than the sum of the cash and the FMV of property (excluding employer securities and plan loan offset amounts).
 For example, if the only part of an eligible rollover distribution that is not a direct rollover is employer securities or a plan loan offset amount, no withholding is required.

 However, any cash that is paid in the distribution must be used to satisfy the withholding on the employer securities or plan loan offset amount.